danielefongo/toggl-tracker/readme.md

 # toggl-compile

-**toggl-compile** is a simple nodejs tool to automatically generate time entries on Toggl from the last recorded activity.
+**toggl-compile** is a simple nodejs tool to automatically generate time entries on Toggl.
+It can be used in 2 different ways:
+- **Append mode**, by recording from the last recorded activity.
+- **Picky mode**, by compiling not-filled selected past holes.

 By default only working hours are included in time entry generation:
 - From monday to friday